Academic Staff and Fellows

 - Department/Civil and Environmental Engineering Graduate school/Environmental Engineering

-We are working on a variety of research projects to understand the microbial ecosystems.
-We isolate and characterize spore-forming mercury resistant bacteria to understand the dissemination nature of the mercury resistant transposon among bacteria.
+We are working on a variety of research projects to understand the urban aquatic microbial ecosystems.
+Our current interest is the dynamics and distribution of bacterial heavy metal and antibiotic resistance genes in urbanized environment.
 We also try to elucidate the quantitative relationship between biodiversity and ecosystem functioning with microbes.

 |Teaching (Undergraduate Course)||Ecology

 |Research Interests||1) Urban aquatic microbial ecology

 2) Dynamics of heavy metal and antibiotics resistance bacteria in urban aquatic environment